expo/expo/docs/pages/push-notifications/overview.md

 - **How does Expo encrypt connections to push notification services, like Apple's and Google's?** Expo's connections to Apple and Google are encrypted and use HTTPS.

-- **What browsers does Expo for Web's push notifications support?** It works on all browsers that support Push API such as Chrome and Firefox.
-Check the full list here: https://caniuse.com/#feat=push-api.

 - **How do I handle expired push notification credentials?** When your push notification credentials have expired, run `expo credentials:manager -p ios` which will provide a list of actions to choose from.
 Select the removal of your expired credentials and then select "Add new Push Notifications Key".

 - **What delivery guarantees are there for push notifications?** Expo makes a best effort to deliver notifications to the push notification services operated by Apple and Google.
 Expo's infrastructure is designed for at-least-once delivery to the underlying push notification services; it is more likely for a notification to be delivered to Apple or Google more than once rather than not at all, though both are uncommon but possible.